French Strawberry Cake is mixed in one bowl with fresh summer strawberries. It bakes up with a tender custardy middle and crunchy sugary topping.

 Enter your email & I'll send it to your inbox.
 Plus, get great new recipes from me every week!

-This French Strawberry Cake will be your new favorite summertime treat.
-Reminiscent of a classic French Apple Cake it has a crumb that is sweet and custardy with a top that bakes up light and crumbly.
-This cake is the perfect way to show off those fresh picked strawberries!
+French Strawberry Cake will be your new favorite sweet treat.
+Reminiscent of a classic French Apple Cake, it has a crumb that is tender, sweet and custardy.
+And a delightful sugar crunch topping.
+This cake is so easy to make.
+And it’s a great way to show off freshly picked summer strawberries.
+This cake is a fan favorite!

-I have Southern Cast Iron magazine to thank for the original recipe.
+I have Southern Cast Iron magazine to thank for this original recipe.
 I picked up their Spring 2016 issue because the collection of recipes looked so irresistibly delicious.
-The Strawberry Skillet Cake was the first I chose to make but my cast iron skillet is much bigger than 9-inches in diameter.
-So I decided to see how this cake fared in a traditional 9-inch cake pan.
+Their Strawberry Skillet Cake was the first I chose to make from that issue.
+But my cast iron skillet at the time was too large.
+So I decided to bake it in a traditional 9-inch round cake pan.

 - Be sure to dry your strawberries thoroughly before mixing them into the batter.

-- Save a few strawberries (about 1/2 cup) to place on top of the cake before sprinkling it with sugar if you want the cake to look like the photographs.
+- Save a few strawberries (about 1/2 cup) to place on top of the cake before sprinkling it with sugar if you want the cake to look like my pictures.

-- Read the comments below for more helpful information regarding this cake.
+- Read through the many reader comments below for more helpful information regarding this cake.

-- I bake the cake and serve it straight from the 9-inch baking pan.
-Find the baking pan I use for this cake here.
+- I bake the cake and serve it straight from its 9-inch round cake pan.

 French Strawberry Cake